DevanshSharmaCodes/stock-project/README.md

-# 🏦 Stock Brokerage Platform
+# 🏦 EquityStram-Stock Brokerage Platform

 Welcome to the **Stock Brokerage Platform**!
 This project is a comprehensive solution designed to manage various aspects of stock trading, from market data retrieval to order management, user management, and risk assessment.
 The platform is built using a **microservices architecture**, ensuring scalability and maintainability.